 Once we realize that people were throwing sharp, flint-like stones (such as those found on the Mount of Olives) at Yeshua's naked body for almost SIX HOURS, we can easily understand WHY he died so quickly.
 Isaiah 52 and 53 were PERFECTLY fulfilled.
 His flesh was so TORN AWAY from the bones on the front part of his body that bystanders could hardly tell he was a human being.
 His flesh was so mangled and his body so DISFIGURED that it was almost impossible to recognize him.
 "His VISAGE was so marred MORE than any man, and His FORM more than the sons of man" (Isaiah 52:14).

 In the initial stages of the stoning the head received the brunt of the punishment; and there can be no doubt several of the stones at least struck his eyes and BLINDED him, thus fulfilling Psalm 38.

 The tremendous symbolism pictured by the sacrifice of the Red Heifer really comes to life when we see how the Messiah SPRINKLED his blood on the ground before the Sanctuary.
 And the only action that could sprinkle the blood on the ground in such a manner, was the STONING he received.
-THE MESSIAH DIED FOR US PRIMARILY AS A RESULT OF THE TERRIBLE STONING HE ENDURED AS HE HUNG ON THE TREE -- THUS BECOMING AN ATONEMENT FOR HUMAN-KIND!
+THE MESSIAH DIED FOR US PRIMARILY AS A RESULT OF THE TERRIBLE STONING HE ENDURED AS HE HUNG ON THE TREE -- THUS BECOMING AN ATONEMENT FOR ALL OF ISRAEL!